-Vitamin D is essential for formation of healthy bones and muscles in children.
-Symptoms of Vitamin D deficiency may remainhidden.
-Deficiency of Vitamin D can cause muscle cramps, general muscle weakness, dental problems and bone fractures in children.
+Vitamin D is essential for the formation of healthy bones and muscles in children.
+Symptoms of Vitamin D deficiency may remain hidden.
+Deficiency of Vitamin D can cause muscle cramps, general muscle weakness, dental problems, and bone fractures in children.

 5. Vitamin E

 Deficiency of Vitamin E is uncommon.
-It can lead to various neurological problems as a result of poor nerve condition.
+It can lead to various neurological problems as a result of poor nerve conditions.
 Vitamin E deficiency can give rise to low birth weight babies.
-Common deficiency symptoms include tremors, numbness, vision problems, difficulty in walking and muscle weakness.
+Common deficiency symptoms include tremors, numbness, vision problems, difficulty in walking, and muscle weakness.